joanroig/midi-to-scaler-chord-sets/README.md

 ## Run binaries

 - [Download](https://github.com/joanroig/midi-to-scaler-chord-sets/releases) the latest release for your platform (Windows or MacOS) and unzip it.
-- Group your .mid or .midi files in folders and add them to the `midis` folder.
-Each folder will be converted to a set.
+- Group your .mid or .midi files in folders and add them to the **midis** folder.
+Each folder will be converted to a set (a demo set with a single chord progression is provided for a quick demo).
+- Continue depending on your OS:

+### Windows

-- Open a terminal and navigate to the unzipped folder, for example: `cd C:\Users\YOUR_USER\Downloads\midi-to-scaler-chord-sets_1.0.0_windows`
+- Open a Command Prompt (cmd.exe) and navigate to the unzipped folder, for example:

+  `cd C:/Users/YOUR_USER/Downloads/midi-to-scaler-chord-sets_1.0.0_windows`

+- Run the tool by typing in the cmd:

+  `midi-to-scaler-chord-sets.exe`

+- The converted files should be in the **sets** folder, copy each folder set to the custom sets folder and start using them: **C:/Users/Public/Documents/Plugin Boutique/Scaler2/Sets**

+### MacOS

+- Open the Terminal and navigate to the unzipped folder, for example:

+  `cd /Users/YOUR_USER/Downloads/midi-to-scaler-chord-sets_1.0.0_macos`

+- Grant execute permission to the tool by typing in the terminal:

+  `chmod +x midi-to-scaler-chord-sets`

-- Run the tool by typing the executable in the terminal:
+- Run the tool by typing in the terminal:

-  - Windows: `midi-to-scaler-chord-sets.exe`
-  - MacOS: `./midi-to-scaler-chord-sets`
+  `./midi-to-scaler-chord-sets`

-- The converted files should be in the `sets` folder, copy each folder set to the custom sets folder and start using them:
+- The converted files should be in the **sets** folder, copy each folder set to the custom sets folder and start using them: **/Users/Shared/Plugin Boutique/Scaler2/Sets**
-  - Windows path: `C:/Users/Public/Documents/Plugin Boutique/Scaler2/Sets`
-  - MacOS path: `/Users/Shared/Plugin Boutique/Scaler2/Sets`

 **⚠️Warning:** Running the tool by double clicking the executable may not work because it will look for the configuration file in the home directory.